Portsmouth Club Profile

 Once inside the stadium, again expect facilities for away fans to be extremely limited.
-There is one small tea-bar (no alcohol unless things have changed under the Supporters Trust ownership) and a set of toilets that have a reputation of being inadequate for the size of the stand.
+There is one small tea-bar and a set of toilets that have a reputation of being inadequate for the size of the stand.
+Alcohol is not served in the away area of ground as it is in view of the pitch and therefore prohibited.
+There are no betting facilities in this area of the ground.
 Best advice therefore, is to sort out your food, drink and bathroom activities outside the stadium, or expect to miss part of the match stuck in queues.

 Local Pubs :

 Thankfully the local area around Fratton and Southsea has a decent selection of pubs in the area.
 Obviously with this being a ground that attracts a five-figure crowd, expect those close to the stadium to be either explicitly home-only, or crowded enough to be home-only in practice.
 Those that fall into the 'avoid' category include the Milton Arms and the Newcome Arms, although expect a few other closer ones to fit into that category.

 |Artillery Arms: Situated east of the football ground, off Dunbar Road, and down a cul-de-sac.
 It's popular with Pompey fans but is far away enough from the ground to not make that a significant problem.
 Serves Ringwood Fortyniner, Triple fff Alton's Pride, Triple fff Moondance and two guest ales.
 No proper meals except on Sundays, but does sell pies/rolls on matchdays.
 The pub has Sky Sports and a pool table, with wi-fi facilities also available on request.
 There is a large beer garden which includes a covered area for nicotine addicts.
 Opening hours 12-11.30 Sun-Thurs; 12-12 Fri; 11-12 Sat.|